modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 \vscode{

-Jupyter notebooks can be modified and run directly from your editor.
+Jupyter notebooks can be opened, modified and run directly from the editor.
+Thanks to the Julia extension, you don't even need to install IJulia.jl or Jupyter first.

 }